Reviews You Can Rely On

 We gave high marks to the Lanshan 2 Pro for this metric.
 The solid exterior walls make it a good choice to utilize in all weather, save the very wintry or the very hot.
 If you find that the vents alone don't do the job well enough to keep condensation at bay, you'll have to play around with opening up the inner and outer doors to get the right amount of air circulating.
 Unfortunately, the interior cannot be separated from the exterior for areas where bugs aren't a problem.

-You'll also have to be a little pickier finding a good, flat pitch spot for larger-in-area, two-person tents like the Lanshan 2 Pro compared to smaller one-person tents or tarps.
+You'll also have to be a little pickier when looking for a good, flat pitch spot for larger-in-area, two-person tents like the Lanshan 2 Pro compared to smaller one-person tents or tarps.
 Both the interior dual doors and exterior door flaps can be rolled up and stowed, giving you a ton of flexibility on how much experience of the outside you would like to allow in.

 3f ul gear lanshan 2 pro - the dual door zippers meet at the center in a somewhat unrefined...